Knee Pain And Arthritis Treatment

 Did you know that your body is in a constant state of change?

 This means that every day, things are changing: bone is broken down and rebuilt, muscles tear and new muscle is formed to make them heal and become stronger.
 This is normal.

 PAIN AFTER A LOT OF ACTIVITY

-Arthritis will not go away but many people live without pain.
-Over 50 research studies have proven that aerobic and strengthening exercises are safe for people with osteoarthritis and are effective at reducing knee pain symptoms, even for those with bone-on-bone arthritis.
+Arthritis will not go away but many live without pain.
+Studies have proven that aerobic and strengthening exercises are safe for osteoarthritis and can reduce knee pain, even with bone-on-bone arthritis.
 Exercise does NOT make the disease progress faster.
-In fact, new research is showing that running can be protective for knee cartilage.
+Research shows that running can actually protect your knee.

 - Manual therapy.
-Joint mobilizations can temporarily relieve pain and increase range of motion.
-If the proper stretches for knee pain are performed afterwards, that increased range can last
+Joint mobilization can temporarily relieve pain and increase range of motion.
+Afterwards, proper stretches for knee pain can prolong the changes

-- Strengthening exercises.
-Performing strengthening exercises for knee pain at least two times per week can increase muscle strength and reduce pain.
-Physiotherapists can assess which muscles are weak and teach you exercises to strengthen using the equipment you have at home
+- Strengthening exercise.
+Exercise at least 2x/week to increase strength and reduce pain.
+Physiotherapists can assess which muscles are weak and teach you exercises with the home equipment you already have

 - Offloads pressure on the joint